 The lead person for this will be: Emanuela Brahamsha.

 There is an expectation that vulnerable children who have a social worker will attend an education setting, so long as they do not have underlying health conditions that put them at risk.
 In circumstances where a parent does not want to bring their child to an education setting, and their child is considered vulnerable, the social worker and Kilmorie will explore the reasons for this directly with the parent.
 Where parents are concerned about the risk of the child contracting COVID19, Kilmorie or the social worker will talk through these anxieties with the parent/carer following the advice set out by Public Health England.

-If the decision is to remain at home the DSL or the Learning Mentor and Pastoral Care Officer will make telephone contact at least weekly with carers of Looked After Children and the parents of those the school has deemed vulnerable to offer support and advice.
+If the decision is to remain at home the DSL or the Learning Mentor and Pastoral Care Manager will make telephone contact at least weekly with carers of Looked After Children and the parents of those the school has deemed vulnerable to offer support and advice.
 Daisy Moon will contact the parents of those children with EHC plans.

 Local authorities and education settings do not need to complete their usual day to day attendance processes to follow up on non-attendance.
-Kilmorie and social workers will agree with parents/carers whether children in need should be attending school – Kilmorie will then follow up on any pupil that they were expecting to attend, who does not.
+However, Kilmorie and social workers will agree with parents/carers whether children in need should be attending school – Kilmorie will then follow up on any pupil that they were expecting to attend, who does not.
 Kilmorie will also follow up with any parent or carer who has arranged care for their child(ren) and the child(ren) subsequently do not attend.